 - There is no support for collecting aggregated or incremental statistics on partitioned objects.

-The guiding principle in 11g, and one that is not specific to PeopleSoft, is that instead of calling dbms_stats.gather_table_stats with the desired parameters, we should set table preferences with the desired parameters and then just call dbms_stats without table specific parameters.
-We can then just leave the default database and schema-wide procedures get on with the job of collecting statistics.
+The guiding principle in 11g, and one that is not specific to PeopleSoft, is that instead of calling dbms_stats.gather_table_stats with the desired parameters, we should set table preferences with the desired parameters and then just call dbms_stats without table-specific parameters.
+We can then just leave the default database and schema-wide procedures to get on with the job of collecting statistics.

-A document that describes the updated approach and the various scripts are available on the Go-Faster website at http://www2.go-faster.co.uk/docs.htm#Managing.Statistics.11g.
+A document that describes the updated approach and the various scripts is available on the Go-Faster website at http://www2.go-faster.co.uk/docs.htm#Managing.Statistics.11g.

 CAVEAT: This document represents some experimental work that is in progress.
 It has not been tested against a customer system, let alone been used in production.
 I would welcome any feedback, and the opportunity to work with someone on a PeopleSoft system on Oracle 11g.